Information Security News

 The personnel details of employees at MoD Donnington have been lost.
 Staff at the Telford base were told yesterday (Friday 5th June-15) that their personal information, which was on a contractor's laptop, was stolen from a car parked at a motorway services.

-After the 8th of June 2015, your paper counterpart driving licence will have no legal validity.
+After the 8th of June 2015, your paper counterpart driving licence no longer has legal validity.
 Individuals and HR departments should consider destroying the documents or copies with a secure shredding service.

 BBC news has today disclosed that the number of people falling victim to identity theft in the UK has increased by a third.